-about an nameless immigrant in a strange land.
+A wordless graphic novel by Shaun Tan about a nameless immigrant in a strange land.
 Drawn in beautiful hyper-realism, the book incorporates fantastical landscapes and an invented alphabet to convey the confusions of a new place and unfamiliar language.

 This work contains examples of the following tropes:

-- Book Ends - Near the beginning of the novel, the confused protagonist asks a stranger for directions; at its end, his daughter gives directions to a newcomer.
+- Book Ends: Near the beginning of the novel, the confused protagonist asks a stranger for directions; at its end, his daughter gives directions to a newcomer.

-- Funny Foreigner - The protagonist, at first and from the point of view of others.
+- Funny Foreigner: The protagonist, at first and from the point of view of others.

 - No Name Given: None of the characters are named.